 Helpful Tips

-- Feel free to play around with the ingredient ratios to find your perfect flavor or add crushed red pepper flakes for heat.
+- Feel free to play around with the ingredient ratios to find your perfect flavor, or add crushed red pepper flakes for heat.

 - It’s important to store the seasoning blend in a sealed jar in a dark cupboard or drawer.
 Exposure to direct light or warm or cold temperatures can affect the flavor and freshness of the herbs.